Pingumaniac/Blockchain_Voting_System/README.md

 ### 3. Deployment method

 #### We will use Netlify to deploy the Flask.
 Note that:
- 1. Git must be installed since Heroku uses Git.
+ 1. Git must be installed since Netlify uses Git.
 Please install Git from this website unless you have already installed: https://git-scm.com/downloads
  2. Python must be installed to use Flask.
 Please install Python 3.11.2 from this website unless you have already installed: https://www.python.org/downloads/

 ## How to test this software